 P-type and n-type semiconductors both are extrinsic semiconductors.
 We can define p-type and n-type semiconductors by their impurities added.

 N-type semiconductor: When pentavalent impurity uses for doping then it creates extra electrons in a semiconductor called n-type semiconductor or donor.
 Examples of pentavalent impurities are phosphorus or arsenic which also called as donor impurities.

 P-type semiconductor: When Trivalent impurity uses for doping then it creates some vacancy of electrons ( Holes) in semiconductor called P-type semiconductor or acceptor.
 Examples of trivalent impurities are aluminum, boron which also called as acceptor impurities.

-hope now you know all the difference between P-type and N type semiconductor material.
+hope now you know all the difference between P type and N type semiconductor material.
 P-type semiconductor is formed by adding trivalent impurities and N-type semiconductor is formed by adding pentavalent impurities in the semiconductor.
-We can also refer to this as a difference between electron donor and acceptor.
-We saw the definition of p-type and n-type semiconductor.
-If you have any doubt related to this topic feel free to ask in the comment section.
+We can also refer to this as a difference between electron donors and acceptors.
+We saw the definition of p-type and n-type semiconductors.
+If you have any doubts related to this topic feel free to ask in the comment section.